 Compare Electricity Plans

 Similar to regular light bulbs around your home, different types of light bulbs illuminating your fish tank can of course affect how much power you use, and could consequently affect your power bill.
-In a lot of cases, lighting your fish tank is the biggest factor affecting energy consumption – sometimes half of your fish tank running costs could be attributed to lighting!
+In a lot of cases, lighting your fish tank is the biggest factor affecting energy usage – sometimes half of your fish tank running costs could be attributed to lighting!

 Fish tanks commonly use fluorescent bulbs, which commonly use anywhere from 15-40 watts.
 However, fish tanks commonly demand higher-wattage bulbs.
 Planted tanks usually require compacts that use up to 100 watts, while your beautiful – but higher maintenance – reef tanks may use metal halides, which can use up to 1000 watts!